 Under current divorce laws a couple can only get a no-fault divorce in the UK after a period of separation.
 One party can apply if they both agree and have been separated for two years or if they have been separated for 5 years there is no need to obtain the agreement of the other party.

 Should you wait for no-fault divorce?

-If you are ready to divorce now, it is probably wise to continue through the current system.
+If you are ready to divorce now, it is probably wise to continue through the current system, particularly if your financial settlement is almost agreed and you do not want to wait for the 20 week reflection period to end before you can ask the Court to make it legally binding.
 There will be exceptions however, for example if you were planning to wait until you had been separated for 5 years because you didn’t want to cause any upset; or if you are planning to apply on the grounds of unreasonable behaviour but fear your partner will contest the divorce.
 Take advantage of a free telephone appointment with one of our lawyers to discuss your personal circumstances.